znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 ### Clustering

 K-means++ clustering was used to determine our market segments.
-3 types of supporting analysis were used to help us determine the the number of them(centroids): Elbow plot(SSE), CH index and Gap statistics.
+3 types of supporting analysis were used to help us determine the number of K (centroids): Elbow plot(SSE), CH index and Gap statistics.

 Figure4: SSE Grid vs K